-When your immune system overreacts to a usually harmless substance, such as a food, medicine or flavoring, you might have an allergy to that substance.
+When your immune system overreacts to a usually harmless substance, such as a food, medicine or fragrance, you have an allergy to that substance.
 As the Asthma and Allergy Foundation of America notes, allergies are some of the most commonly occurring chronic conditions.
-While you might hear about food allergies, pollen allergies or drug allergies often, you might not hear about an allergy to a component in toothpaste all that much.
+While you might hear about food allergies, pollen allergies or drug allergies often, you might not hear about a toothpaste allergy all that much.
 While it's not that common, it can occur, which is why it's important to know what to look for.

 If you've developed severely irritated and chapped lips or a rash around your mouth, and you think your toothpaste is to blame, the first thing to do is stop using that toothpaste.
 You can try switching to a new variety or brand and see if your symptoms resolve.

 It's also a good idea to see your dentist or doctor.
-Your dentist or doctor may recommend having an allergy test to determine if you're allergic to the toothpaste.
-If the ingredients in the toothpaste are known, your doctor or dentist can test individual ingredients to further narrow down the cause of your allergy.
+A medical professional can perform an allergy test to determine if you're allergic to the toothpaste.
+If the ingredients in the toothpaste are known, your doctor or dentist can test individual ingredients to further narrow down your toothpaste allergy.
+As the review published in Dermatitis noted, it's important to run a second test if the first one confirms an allergy to the toothpaste.
 That way, you can identify the specific allergen and learn to avoid it in the future.

 A toothpaste allergy doesn't have to get in the way of having great oral hygiene.
-Once you have talked with your doctor and know what you're allergic to, you know what to look for – and what to avoid – when you're browsing the oral care aisle.
+Once you know what you're allergic to, you know what to look for – and what to avoid – when you're browsing the oral care aisle.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.